OHSU surgeons are leaders in gender-diverse care. We provide specialized services tailored to the needs and goals of each patient. We offer:

 Effective surgery: We use a surgery called a Wendler glottoplasty.
 It’s done through the mouth under general anesthesia.
 The surgeon creates a small controlled scar between the two vocal cords, shortening them to increase tension and raise pitch.
 Unlike techniques that can lose effectiveness over time, this surgery offers permanent results.

-Face and body feminization
+Face and body surgery

 - Cheek augmentation